MoonliLang/alive/README.md

     - cl-json
     - flexi-streams

   - If you are new to Common Lisp, then the [Quicklisp](https://www.quicklisp.org/beta/) library manager is recommended.
 Follow the installation instructions to install Quicklisp.
+Finally, install ultralisp:

+        (ql-dist:install-dist "http://dist.ultralisp.org/" :prompt nil)

     Then the above libraries can be installed by executing the following expressions in an `sbcl` shell:

     - `(ql:quickload "bordeaux-threads")`
     - `(ql:quickload "usocket")`
     - `(ql:quickload "cl-json")`
     - `(ql:quickload "flexi-streams")`
+    - `(ql:quickload "moonli")`

     Make sure you run `(ql:add-to-init-file)` or add `(load "~/quicklisp/setup.lisp")` to the `~/.sbclrc` file to make sure these dependencies are loaded on startup.